 The first thing to consider when looking for opportunities is where you and your music fit in.
-Video games vary by genre, art style, and production value, so it’s natural that aspects of a game call for different types of music.
+Video games vary by genre, aesthetic, and production value, so it’s natural that aspects of a game call for different types of music.
 Is the stripped-back acoustic version of your first single the perfect theme for an indie horror game?
-Does your latest Drill beat suit the opening scenes of an arcade-style racer?
+Does your latest drill beat suit the opening scenes of an arcade-style racer?

 The people who make the decisions on what music is appropriate for use in games are the audio directors and music supervisors.
 The audio director will have discussed the artistic direction of the game with the concept artists, game designers, and other creative personnel.
 They’ll have a vision for what musical styles should be implemented.
-Music Supervisors will also have a say when collaborating with the audio team, searching for music, and obtaining all the required licenses.
+Music supervisors will also have a say when collaborating with the audio team, searching for music, and obtaining all the required licenses.

-The AAA studios are the complete opposite.
+AAA studios are the complete opposite.
 They have offices around the world, with hundreds and even thousands of employees, working with significant production budgets.
 They will typically commission a major label’s sync team to source music from the label’s catalog, employ a team of music supervisors, or hire an established game composer.

 As an independent music creator and rightsholder, you’ve got a great chance of getting your music placed in independent games.
-The AAA games will be a challenge and a realistic option only if you can get representation from a large music publisher, label, or sync company.
+The AAA games will be a challenge and a realistic option only if you can get representation from a large music publisher, label or sync company.

 Bespoke composition involves writing music specifically created for independent parts of a video game.
-Think music for the menu section, music for different levels of gameplay, different adventure scenarios, game theme songs, and so on.
-You don’t need to identify as a composer to “compose” for video games - all kinds of music creators can write bespoke music for games.
-For example, Imagine Dragons wrote a soundtrack for League of Legends, Skrillex famously co-wrote the theme for Kingdom of Hearts III and Beck created soundtracks to Sound Shapes.
+Think music for the menu section, different levels of gameplay, adventure scenarios, and theme songs.
+You don’t need to identify as a composer to “compose” for video games; all kinds of music creators can write bespoke music for games.
+For example, Imagine Dragons wrote a soundtrack for “League of Legends”, Skrillex famously co-wrote the theme for “Kingdom of Hearts III” and Beck created soundtracks to “Sound Shapes”.